 They’re offered by private insurance companies who contract with, and receive compensation from, the federal government.

-Other than that, the main differences between Medicare Advantage plans and the coverage associated with Medicare Parts A and B are that people who choose the former option:
+The main differences between Medicare Advantage plans and Medicare Parts A and B are that people who choose the former:

-At long last, we’ve come to Medicare Part D. These plans help people who are enrolled in Medicare Parts A and B pay for prescription medications, a cost that isn’t covered by the aforementioned forms of Medicare.
+Medicare Part D plans help people enrolled in Medicare Parts A and B pay for prescription medications.
+These costs aren't covered by the other forms of Medicare.

 Although they’re approved and regulated by federal government, they’re provided to members of the public by private insurance companies.
 Also, like Medicare Advantage plans, and unlike Medicare Parts A and B, Part D coverage isn’t standardized.
 That means that different plans will cover different medications to different extents.